ELthomasoPostfix/Programming-Paradigms/Paper/src/README.md

 ## Sierpinski

 Generate an SVG image for a sierpinski triangle L-system grammar.
+Optional, positional parameters can be specified:
-The recursion depth of the replacements can be optionally specified.
+1) The recursion depth of the replacements; MUST be a positive integer $\geq 0$
+2) The sierpinski pattern implementation method; if $true$ then call the pure DCG implementation, if $false$ call the mixed DCG + predicate implementation

 ```sh
 # Specify depth